nodirbekorifjonov/nodirbekorifjonov/README.md

 # Hello, World! 🌍

-I'm [Your Name], a passionate Frontend Developer on a mission to make the web a more delightful place. ✨
+I'm Nodirbek, a passionate Frontend Developer on a mission to make the web a more delightful place. ✨

 ## 🚀 About Me